Updated on September 23, 2020

 - Reduce wear of your FEP

-If you are not familiar with why raft is important, read our previous post here.
+If you are not familiar with why raft is important, read our previous article: 3D printing raft in resin 3D printing: what you need to know.

 Short recap of why you need raft and longer bottom layer exposures